RosettaCommons/documentation/application_documentation/pepspec.md

 -   If docking keeps failing due to clashing residues, check your structural alignment!
 If everything looks aligned, try increasing the clash tolerance (default 5.0) using -pepspec:clash\_cutoff.
 This can happen especially when trying to dock into a catalytic active site.
 Don’t worry, these clashes will be ignored in the next phase.
 -   After running, you may want to use the scorefile to filter out high-energy docked conformations before feeding the ensemble of docked structures into the peptide design phase.

-Documentation for pepspec application
+Pepspec Tips
 -------------------------------------

 -   A note on using peptide constraints: If you used the pepspec\_anchor\_dock app to get starting structures, it is possible that the peptide backbone constraint file was generated using only one or two homologue complexes as a reference.
 If this is the case, or you have reason to believe that peptides may in fact bind with backbone conformations not represented in the homologue set, then use of the constraints may prevent your simulation from ever generating the necessary diversity of peptide backbone structures.
 To avoid use of constraints, simply do not include a reference to the constraint file in you command line arguments. (e.g. delete the line "-pepspec::homol\_csts \*.cst" from you input arguments.)
 If you're not using constraints, you need to do much, MUCH more sampling (i.e. an order of magnitude more).
 -   The target protein *must* be pre-packed before attempting peptide design!
 Failure to do this can result in crazy answers!
-If you are NOT using an input structure generated from the pepspec anchor docking phase, then use the [fixbb](https://www.rosettacommons.org/internal/doc/mini/all_else/fixed_backbone.html) application to repack all the sidechains.
+If you are NOT using an input structure generated from the pepspec anchor docking phase, then use the [[fixbb]] application to repack all the sidechains.
 -   By default, only one structure per peptide backbone conformation is saved.
 This is because the sequence diversification phase would generate a huge number of similar structures.
 To save a structure for every line in the scorefile, use -pepspec:save\_all\_pdbs .
 -   The diversification stage can substantially slow down execution time.
 If you aren't worried about over-converging to one solution (e.g. if you are just trying to design one peptide ligand), you can suppress the behavior with to command line argument "-pepspec:diversify\_pep\_seqs false"